saucelabs/sauce-docs/docs/dev/api/rdc.md

 <p/>

 Update device settings to allow apps, system apps, and accounts to persist between sessions.
 Check out the [available device settings](/basics/acct-team-mgmt/private-device-mgmt/#app-allow-list) for more information on each setting.
+The old values will be replaced with the new ones.

 #### Parameters